shiva-karthick/shankar-shiv.github.io/_posts/2020-06-09-AWS-IoT-button-and-IFTTT-Maker-channel.markdown

 mathjax: true
 ---

 In the past, I have wished to order a pizza in the press of a button.
-But now, it's very much possible.
+But now, it's very much possible with the assistance of cloud services.
 The AWS IoT Button seemed a great candidate for many IoT projects.

 There are numerous use cases such as :
 + Call or alert someone
 + Open your garage door